 The following seven mood-boosting foods are proven to leave you feeling better.
 Not only that, but they taste great, too.

 The next time you’re craving a comfort food, turn to these proven mood-boosters instead of empty calories full of science- and lab-created ingredients.
 Let’s take a closer look at nature’s top mood-boosting foods.

 Here are some of my favorite happiness-creating, mood-boosting foods:

 Avocado benefits are far-reaching, particularly in the brain department.
-In fact, you’ll find them on nearly every healthy-eating list I create — and with good reason.
-This superfood is loaded with benefits ranging from protecting your heart to helping with digestion, but it’s also a great pick for improving your mood.
+In fact, you’ll find them on nearly every healthy eating list — and with good reason.

 Avocados are natural hormone balancers, ensuring your brain is making the right chemicals needed for keep it feeling great.
 If I had to recommend just one food to eat to feel happier, this would be it, the mood-boosting avocado.
 It’s the No. 1 food to eat to feel happier.

 Satisfy your sweet tooth and enjoy all of avocados’ benefits with my Chocolate Avocado Mousse recipe.

 Juicy grapes are the ultimate take-along snack, and these powerful little fruits are also handy when you want to feel better.
 When you look at grapes nutrition, you see they are packed with antioxidants, especially flavonoids, which have been found to affect mood.

 While you can get some of the antioxidant benefits from red wine, which is made from grapes, alcohol is a known depressant.
 Keep your spirits up by eating the fruit in its natural state instead.